 For the data provider to treat spreadsheet data correctly, all data in each column (except the column name) needs to be the same type, for example, text only or numbers only.
 This is because the provider applies only one type to the whole column, so, if it contains data of several types, some values may be treated incorrectly.

 The Excel ODBC driver can truncate cell data to 255 symbols.
 To determine the data type of a column, Excel scans the column cells of the first 8 rows.
 If each of these cells contains text shorter than 256 characters, all the subsequent cell values will be truncated to 255 symbols.
-For more information on this problem and on possible workarounds, see http://support.microsoft.com/kb/189897/.
+For more information, see docs.microsoft.com/en-us/office/client-developer/access/desktop-database-reference/initializing-the-microsoft-excel-driver.

 The Excel ODBC driver does not support more than 64 connections to a process.
 After your test that uses Excel sheets is complete, we recommend that you call the